-- 17. In a 28 day study, curcumin (purity > 98 %) was administered to Sprague Dawley rats through the diet at dose levels of 26.1, 84.8, 224.8, 459.7 and 1117.8 mg/kg bw/day.
+- 19. Liju et al. (2013) investigated the acute and sub-chronic toxicity of turmeric essential oil (TEO) from Curcuma longa L. Acute administration of TEO was as a single oral dose of up to 5 g/kg bw, and a 13-week sub-chronic toxicity study was performed at doses of 0, 0.1, 0.25 and 0.5 g/kg bw/day in Wistar rats.
+There were no substance-related mortalities, adverse clinical signs or changes in body weight, water and food consumption during the acute and sub-chronic studies.
+Indicators of hepatic function such as aspartate aminotransferase (AST), ALT and alkaline phosphatase (ALP) were unchanged in treated animals compared to untreated animals.
+Oral administration of TEO for 13 weeks did not alter total cholesterol, triglycerides, markers of renal function, serum electrolyte parameters and histopathology of tissues. - 20.
+In a 28-day study, curcumin (purity > 98 %) was administered to Sprague Dawley rats through the diet at dose levels of 0, 26.1, 84.8, 224,8, 459.7 and 1117.8 mg/kg bw/day.
 Clinical chemistry did not reveal major signs of liver damage associated with administration of diferuloylmethane. cDNA microarray experiments were performed on hepatic RNA.
 Diferuloylmethane altered the expression of 12 genes.
 Three of these were related to peroxisomes (phytanoyl-CoA dioxygenase, enoyl-CoA hydratase; CYP4A3).
 Increased cyanide insensitive palmitoyl-CoA oxidation was observed.
-The authors concluded that these data suggest that diferuloylmethane is a weak peroxisome proliferator in rats (Stierum et al., 2008). - 18.
-In a 13 week study, groups of 10 male and 10 female F344/N rats were fed diets containing 0, 1000, 5000, 10000, 25000, or 50000 ppm turmeric oleoresin (79 to 85 % diferuloylmethane), estimated to deliver average daily doses of 50, 250, 480, 1300, or 2600 mg/kg bw to males and 60, 300, 550, 1450, or 2800 mg/kg bw to females.
+The authors concluded that these data suggest that diferuloylmethane is a weak peroxisome proliferator in rats (Stierum et al., 2008). - 21.
+In a 13-week study, groups of 10 male and 10 female F344/N rats were fed diets containing 0, 1000, 5000, 10000, 25000, or 50000 ppm turmeric oleoresin (79 to 85 % diferuloylmethane), estimated to deliver average daily doses of 0, 50, 250, 480, 1300, or 2600 mg/kg bw to males and 0, 60, 300, 550, 1450, or 2800 mg/kg bw to females.
 All rats survived until the end of the study.
-The final mean body weight of males receiving 50,000 ppm was 5 % lower than that of the controls.
+The final mean body weight of males receiving 50000 ppm was 5 % lower than that of the controls.
 Feed consumption by exposed male and female rats was similar to that of controls.
-The absolute and relative liver weights of female rats and the relative liver weights of male rats receiving 5000, 10,000, 25,000, and 50,000 ppm were significantly greater than those of the controls.
+The absolute and relative liver weights of female rats and the relative liver weights of male rats receiving ≥ 5000 ppm were significantly greater than those of the controls.
 According to the NTP, these increases may have been due to mild hepatocellular swelling or hypertrophy.
-In the clinical chemistry, urinalysis, and other hematologic parameters, no differences were observed that were considered by the NTP to be biologically significant.
+In the clinical chemistry, urinalysis, and hematologic assessment, no differences were observed that were considered by the NTP to be biologically significant.
 Clinical findings included stained fur, and discoloured faeces and urine of exposed animals.
-Mild to moderate hyperplasia of the mucosal epithelium was observed in the cecum and colon of male and female rats that received 50000 ppm (NTP 1993).
+Mild to moderate hyperplasia of the mucosal epithelium was observed in the cecum and colon of male and female rats that received 50000 ppm.
+A NOAEL was not concluded by the study authors.
+(NTP 1993).